Hairein/mks-bulletml-toolkit/README.md

 #### Linux

-Under Linux the follwing dependencies exist which can be installed, for example using Ubuntu/APT
+Under Linux the following dependencies exist which can be installed, for example using Ubuntu/APT
 ```
 sudo apt update
 sudo apt install libraylib-dev